UPDATED: JANUARY 17, 2023 | 1 MIN READ

 The common car insurance discounts that you should be looking for in Alabama include:

 - Multi-Car Discount: This is a discount that is offered to those who have more than one car insured under the same policy.
-This will reduce the cost of the insurance for both cars, and you can save up to 20% on the total policy.
+This will reduce the insurance cost for both cars, and you can save up to 20% on the total policy.

 - Good Student Discount: If you are a student and your grades are good, then you may qualify for this discount.
 You can save up to 10% on your insurance by being a good student.